At Signet, we are committed to working tirelessly towards maintaining our highly regarded and respected quality of service.

 - Object to our processing of your personal information where we are relying on legitimate interests or exercise of a public interest task to make the processing lawful.
 If you object we will assess to determine whether we have an overriding legitimate ground which entitles us to continue to process your personal information; and

 - Not be subject to wholly automated decisions which produce legal effects, or which could have a similarly significant effect on you.

 Where relevant, we may ask you to indicate how you would like to receive any offers, marketing and promotional information (e.g. via email or regular mail) and whether you would be willing to participate in surveys.
 Once you have indicated your preferences, you can always change them.

-In certain circumstances, your consent may be implied by you (e.g. where communications are required to fulfil your requests and/or where you have volunteered information for use by us).
-In other cases, we may seek your consent expressly in accordance with applicable laws (e.g. where the information collected is regarded to be Sensitive Personal).
+In certain circumstances, your consent may be implied by you (e.g. where communications are required to fulfil your requests or where you have volunteered information for use by us).
+In other cases, we may seek your consent expressly following applicable laws (e.g. where the information collected is regarded to be Sensitive Personal).

 Updating and Accessing Your Personal Information

 With some limited exceptions, you have rights to access and update personal information held about you.
 If you want to inquire about any personal information we may have about you; you can do so by sending us a written request by letter or email to the addresses set out in the “contact” section.
 Please be sure to include your full name, address and telephone number and a copy of a document evidencing your identity (such as an ID card or passport) so we can ascertain your identity and whether we have any personal information regarding you, or in case we need to contact you to obtain any additional information we may require making that determination.

 We will aim to provide this free of charge, in a machine-readable format, within 30 days from your application.